1 Billion Pounds

-Every time our fresh produce is purchased, the impact goes beyond the plate it’s served on.
-Every plant we’ve grown to date has used fewer resources than traditional methods while maintaining truly exceptional quality and flavor.
+Every time our fresh produce is purchased, the impact goes beyond the plate on which it’s served.
+Every plant we’ve grown to date is part of a farm and technology system built to help the food sector fight climate change and help crops adapt to a changing climate too.
 What’s more, everything we’ve grown has provided data that feeds back into our system to help the next crop be even better.

-The potential of more sustainable food production is bigger than just Iron Ox: the even bigger potential is to inspire the entire agriculture system to become carbon neutral, and one day, carbon negative.
+The potential of more sustainable food production is bigger than just Iron Ox: the even bigger potential is to inspire the entire agriculture system to become net-zero, and one day, climate positive.
 It will require changes to many things, but it’s clear that there’s no reason it should require anyone to give up delicious, fresh produce.

-We urgently need to stabilize the effects food production have on our climate.
-We understand that it’s going to require massive advances in sustainable agriculture to get it done, and those leaps can’t come at the expense of taste.
+We urgently need to transform how we produce more food for more people, because the future of our climate, and of food security is at risk.
+We understand that it’s going to require massive advances in sustainable agriculture to get it done, and those leaps can’t come at the expense of taste, nutrition, or accessibility.

 This is the beginning.
 Over the coming years, our approach and technology will scale to reach hundreds of millions of people.
 Each new greenhouse will represent meaningful reductions in emissions, and fresher, better produce that can be delivered to the communities nearby.
 This will require a lot of greenhouses, but we can’t let that stop us.
 Our only concern is simply the shrinking number of years we have to do it.

-Food production is the second-largest emitter of CO₂ emissions.
-At Iron Ox, our goal is to make it net neutral.
+Food production is the second-largest source of greenhouse gas emissions.
+At Iron Ox, our goal is to make it net-zero.

 Seem like a worthy pursuit?

 Total funding for leading ag-tech startup is $98 million, including the most rec...